alekcz/alekcz.github.io/_posts/2020-08-30-dear-manager-how-to-make-time-for-1-on-1s.md

 _Alex_

 P.S.
-Thank you to [Katerina Limpitsouni](https://twitter.com/NinaLimpi) for the amazing illustations she's made available on [undraw.co](https://undraw.co/).
+Thank you to [Katerina Limpitsouni](https://twitter.com/NinaLimpi) for the amazing illustrations she's made available on [undraw.co](https://undraw.co/).